-A Serious Focus On Safety
+A Constant Focus On Safety

-So, Is An HVAC Career Right For You?
+Is HVAC Right For You?

 HVAC technicians have an interesting career and play a vital role in the lives of many people.
-Now that you have a better idea of the "average" workday, does this sound like the career for you?
+Now that you have a better idea of the workday, does this sound like the career for you?
 Find an HVAC program local to you.